Dansby Swanson: Professional career

-Draft and minor leagues (2015–2016)
+Arizona Diamondbacks organization (2015)

 The Arizona Diamondbacks selected Swanson first overall in the 2015 MLB Draft.
 It was the first time that a college shortstop had been drafted first overall since the San Diego Padres took Bill Almon in 1974.
 He signed with the team on July 17, ten minutes before the 2 p.m.
 (PT) deadline for that year's draft picks, and accepted a $6.5 million signing bonus.
 His professional baseball debut was delayed when, during a simulated game before assignment to one of the Diamondbacks' minor league affiliates, Swanson was hit in the face by a fastball from pitching prospect Yoan López.
 He was diagnosed with a concussion and required 14 stitches on the side of his mouth.
-After recovering from the hit, Swanson was assigned to the Class A Short Season Hillsboro Hops, making his professional debut on August 13, 2015.
+After recovering from the hit, Swanson was assigned to the Low–A Hillsboro Hops, making his professional debut on August 13, 2015.
 He went 0-for-2 at the plate, striking out twice, drawing a walk, and scoring a run.
 Having missed six weeks with the concussion, Swanson was told that he would finish out the season with Hillsboro rather than receiving a late-season promotion that would push his development.
 He played in 22 games for the Hops, batting .289 with one home run and 11 RBI in 83 at bats while leading Hillsboro to a Northwest League championship.